St. Paul Saints (1884–1900): 1884 season: Two leagues / Major League status

 The 1884 St. Paul Apostles of the Northwestern League resumed play.
 The "Apostles" and "Saints" nicknames were used interchangeably in the era.
-The team began the 1884 season as members of the 14-5team Northwestern League.
+The team began the 1884 season as members of the 14-team Northwestern League.
 At age 37, St Paul owner and manager Andrew Thompson began a tenure with the team that continued through 1892.
 There were 14 members of the Northwestern League.
-In September of 1884, after compiling a 29–54 record in Northwestern League play, 30.0 games behind First place Grand Rapids.
-The Northwestern League season ended on September 8, 1884 due to financial difficulties within the league.
-Shortly after, the St. Paul team was invited to join a major leagues, with Andrew Thompson remaining as manager.
+In September 1884, after compiling a 29–54 record in Northwestern League play, St. Paul stood 30.0 games behind First place Grand Rapids.
+The Northwestern League season ended on September 8, 1884, due to financial difficulties within the league.
+Shortly after the Northwestern League folded, the St. Paul team was invited to join a major league, with Andrew Thompson remaining as manager.
 St. Paul ended the Northwestern League season in ninth place of the 12 league teams, playing under managers Lem Hunter and Andrew Thompson.

 (1884) Frank Olin, Toledo Blue Stockings.
 Olin also played for St. Paul in 1884.
 He is the namesake of the Olin Corporation, the Franklin W. Olin Foundation and the Franklin W. Olin College of Engineering.

 Outfielder Frank Olin played for St. Paul in the Northwestern League, batting .269 in 32 games at age 24.
 Before the 1884 season concluded, Olin played in the major leagues with both the Washington Nationals (AA) and Toledo Blue Stockings.
 Olin then played for the Detroit Wolverines in the season.
 Following the conclusion of his baseball career, Olin became a notable businessman, founding the Western Cartridge Company and owning the Winchester Repeating Arms Company among others.
 Olin is the namesake of the Olin Corporation in business as well as the Franklin W. Olin Foundation and the Franklin W. Olin College of Engineering.

-On September 27, 1884, the St. Paul team resumed play in the major league Union Association.
+On September 27, 1884, after the folding of the Northwestern League, the St. Paul team resumed play in the major league Union Association.
 Their fellow Northwestern League rival, the Milwaukee Brewers also joined the Union Association to finish the season.
 The St. Paul team resumed play in the major league Union Association known as the St. Paul Saints or "White Caps."
 In joining the league, St. Paul replaced the folded Chicago Browns/Pittsburgh Stogies franchise in the league, while Milwaukee finished the schedule of the folded Philadelphia Keystones / Wilmington Quicksteps franchise.

 Playing in the major League, St. Paul finished the remainder of the Union Association season by compiling a record of 2–6–1 while playing strictly road games.
 In the process, the 1884 St. Paul Saints became the only major league team to never host a single home game.
 The 1884 Union Association folded after playing its only season of play.

 When the Northwestern League folded following the completion of its 1884 season and the Northwestern League did not reform, St. Paul did not host a minor league or major league team in 1885.